BigDataflow-system/BigDataflow/README.md

 3, vi `etc/hadoop/core-site.xml`

-**Remember to change the hadoop path according to your hadoop-2.7.2 installation directory**
+**Remember to change the Hadoop path according to your hadoop-2.7.2 installation directory**

 ```xml
 <configuration>